 - contact details for two references

-- your Research Proposal
+- your Research Proposal (see details provided below)

-- Once you have carefully checked your application press the submit button.
+Once you have carefully checked your application press the submit button.
 Your application is on its way!

 What happens next?

-After completeness and validity checks, your electronic submission will be sent to the Department of Psychology, together with the references obtained by the College.
+After completeness and validity checks, your electronic submission will be sent to the Department of Psychology, together with the references obtained by the University.
 Once the Department is happy that all the required information is attached to your application, it is passed to the Postgraduate Research Committee, along with those of other applicants, for their consideration.
 The Committee may, at this stage, request further information from individual applicants.

 If you are unsuccessful at this stage you will be notified via email.
 If you are shortlisted then, you may be invited to an interview, which under certain circumstances may be done by video link.
-Interviews will take place on 17th July 2018.

 More guidance on some of the requested documents

-- A brief introduction of the research topic, including a review of the relevant literature, and a description of the main research questions to be addressed.
+A brief introduction of the research topic, including a review of the relevant literature, and a description of the main research questions to be addressed.

-- A methods section stating how this question will be investigated (design, techniques, analysis).
+A methods section stating how this question will be investigated (design, techniques, analysis).

-- A succinct outline of the first studies, including contingency plans showing how potential problems will be addressed, such as recruitment of participants, obtaining external ethical approval, development of new equipment and methods etc.
+A succinct outline of the first studies, including contingency plans showing how potential problems will be addressed, such as recruitment of participants, obtaining external ethical approval, development of new equipment and methods etc.

-- A timeline showing how the planned research can be completed within a three year timescale (six years if part-time study).
+A timeline showing how the planned research can be completed within a three-year timescale (six years if part-time study).

 Note, it is important that the expertise of your potential supervisors and the facilities available at RHUL (e.g. specialist equipment) are highlighted in relation to your research proposal.